Many job seekers get in a rut, spinning their wheels. Their executive resume may be sabotaging their efforts.

 Did you know that only a small percentage of executive jobs, especially at the top levels, are landed through job boards?

 Why would you spend the vast majority of your time on a method that yields such dismal results?

 But put the majority of your job search efforts into networking – making connections with people at your target companies, and others who can help you meet your career goals.

 More in my post How to Network Your Way Into a Great-Fit Executive Job.

 4. Your executive resume is getting lost in Applicant Tracking Systems (ATS).

-ATS are deeply flawed and can even overlook the absolute best fit candidates, if those people didn’t know how to structure and build an ATS-friendly resume that sails through the system.
+ATS can be flawed and there are something like 200 different ATS.
+The software can even overlook the absolute best fit candidates, if those people didn’t know how to structure and build an ATS-friendly resume that sails through the system.

 How to avoid this dilemma?

 Circumvent ATS for as long as possible in the search process.
 Target and network your way into specific companies, so that by the time your resume lands in an ATS – if it ever does – you will already be a somewhat known entity within that company.